Free AARP Tax Aide Tax Filing at the Wells Public Library

 Volunteers prepare and e-file tax returns, as well as answer many tax questions.
 Some returns may be too complicated, or considered "Out of Scope” based on the program guidelines and volunteer experience.

-You may make an appointment to have your taxes done.
-Call 207-710-0979, and leave a message, you will receive a call back to schedule a time to come to the library to file your taxes.
+You must make an appointment to have your taxes done.
+Email email@example.com for an appointment time to come to the library.

 - A copy of last year’s tax returns.

 - Social Security cards or comparable documentation for you, your spouse, and all dependents.